HKO-WHL-Sums-Calgary-Winnipeg

 |_

 Referees — Adam Griffiths, Sean Raphael.
-Linesmen — Kelsey Mahoney, Neal Prokop.
+Linesmen — Nick Grenier, Layne Richardson.